cmaeder/rcl2000/README.md

 - some parentheses may be omitted.
 - set names can start with any unicode letter.
 Further characters may be any alphanum or the underscore.
-Other characters may be easily allowed if they not used elsewhere.
+Other characters may be easily allowed if they are not used elsewhere.
 - The minus sign `-` can be used directly to remove an element from a
   set: "`AO(S)`" is the same as "`S-{OE(S)}`" or "`S - OE S`" as also the curly braces are optional.
 The second argument of minus `-` must